 ITLB Displays the contents of the Instruction Translation Lookaside Buffer.
-DTLB Displays the contents of the Data Translation Lookaside Buffer.
+For column descriptions, click here.
+DTLB Displays the contents of the Data Translation Lookaside sBuffer.
+For column descriptions, click here.
 TLB0 Displays the contents of the Translation Lookaside Buffer 0.
+For column descriptions, click here.
 TLB1 Displays the contents of the Translation Lookaside Buffer 1.
+For column descriptions, click here.
 NonSecPageTable Displays the translation table used if the CPU is in non-secure mode and in privilege level PL0 or PL1.
 This is the table pointed to by MMU registers TTBR0 and TTBR1 in non-secure mode.
 This option is only visible if the CPU has the TrustZone and/or Virtualization Extension.
-This option is only enabled if Exception levels EL0 or EL1 use AArch32 mode.
 SecPageTable Displays the translation table used if the CPU is in secure mode.
 This is the table pointed to by MMU registers TTBR0 and TTBR1 in secure mode.
 This option is only visible if the CPU has the TrustZone Extension.
-This option is only enabled if the Exception level EL1 uses AArch32 mode.

 HypPageTable Displays the translation table used by the MMU when the CPU is in HYP mode.
 This is the table pointed to by MMU register HTTBR.
 This table is only available in CPUs with Virtualization Extension.
-IntermedPageTable Displays the translation table used by the MMU for the second stage translation of a guest machine. (i.e., intermediate address to physical address).
+IntermedPageTable Displays the translation table used by the MMU for the second stage translation of a guest machine (intermediate address to physical address).
 This is the table pointed to by MMU register VTTBR.
 This table is only available in CPUs with Virtualization Extension.
-EL1PageTable Displays the translation table used if the CPU is in Exception level EL0 or EL1.
-This is the table pointed to by MMU registers TTBR0_EL1 and TTBR1_EL1.
-The option is enabled if Exception levels EL0 or EL1 use AArch64 mode.
-EL2PageTable Displays the translation table used if the CPU is in Exception level EL2.
-This is the table pointed to by MMU register TTBR_EL2.
-The option is available only if Exception level EL2 is implemented in the CPU.
-EL3PageTable Displays the translation table used if the CPU is in Exception level EL3.
-This is the table pointed to by MMU register TTBR_EL3.
-The option is available only if Exception level EL3 is implemented in the CPU and EL3 uses AArch64 mode.